-Inspired by the mission of this series, we'll learn how to build a bubble chart using Superstores data set pre-packaged with Tableau app, Our goal will be to view Sales and Profits performance for different product Sub-Category's.
+Inspired by the mission of this series, this post will show you how to build a bubble chart using Superstores data set pre-packaged with Tableau app.
+The goal here will be to visualize Sales and Profit performance for different product Sub-Category's.

-In this article, we'll use one dimension 'Sub-Category' against two measures 'Sales' and 'Profits' to build our chart.
+In this article, I'll be using one dimension 'Sub-Category' against two measures 'Sales' and 'Profit' to build a bubble chart.

 Building the Chart.